MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

       <control namespace="SampleNameSpace" constructor="TSLinearInputComponent" version="1.0.0" display-name-key="Linear Input Component" description-key="Allows you to enter the numeric values using the visual slider." control-type="standard">
      ```

 2. The [property](manifest-schema-reference/property.md) node defines the properties of the code component like defining the data type of field.
-The  property node is specified as child element under the control element.
+The property node is specified as the child element under the control element.
 Define the [property](manifest-schema-reference/property.md) node as shown below:

    - **name**: Name of the property.
    - **display-name-key**: The display name of the property that is displayed on the UI.
    - **description-name-key**: The description of the property that is displayed on the UI.
    - **of-type-group**: The [of-type-group](manifest-schema-reference/type-group.md) is used when you want to have more than two data type fields.
 Add the [of-type-group](manifest-schema-reference/type-group.md) element as a sibling to the `property` element in the manifest.
 The `of-type-group` specifies the component value and can contain whole, currency, floating point, or decimal values.
    - **usage**: It has two properties *bound* and *input*.
-Bound properties are the one that are only bound to the value of the field.
-Input properties are the one that are either bound to a field or allows a static value.
+Bound properties are the one that is only bound to the value of the field.
+Input properties are the one that is either bound to a field or allows a static value.
    - **required**: Defines whether the property is required or not.

      ```XML